cythilya/visual-testing-demo/README.md

 # Visual Testing Demo with Chromatic & Percy

+## Setup

+- Clone this project.
+- Install dependencies by using `yarn`.
+- To run component-level testing by Chromatic, please reference the document [here](https://www.chromatic.com/docs/setup).
+- To run page-level testing by Cypress and Percy, please reference the document [here](https://docs.percy.io/docs/cypress-tutorial).
+- After integrate Chromatic, Cypress and Percy, the you can run the following testing.

 ## Run Component-Level Testing with Chromatic

-- Step 1: Read the document to intall Chromatic.
-- Step 2: Run `yarn chromatic` in local..
+Run `yarn chromatic` in local.

 ## Run Page-Level Testing with Cypress and Percy

-- Step 1: Read the document to intall Cypress and Percy.
-- Step 2: Run `yarn cy:percy` in local.
+Run `yarn cy:percy` in local.

 ## Run Visual Testing Automatically

 In the `.github` folder, there are two workflow files,

-- Run regular page-level testing by Cypress and Percy in `regular-visual-testing.yml`.
+- One is for regular page-level testing by Cypress and Percy in `regular-visual-testing.yml`.
-- Run compent-level testing by Chromatic when PR in `visual-testing.yml`.
+- Another is for compent-level testing by Chromatic when submit PR in `visual-testing.yml`.